-The rapid growth of intensive production systems as a response to increased demand for animal protein, has been estimated to increase the consumption of antimicrobials in the food animal sector by two-thirds between 2010 and 2030^(31,32).
-This inherent conflict has to be resolved if we are to meet the indicators of SDG 2 to double the agricultural productivity by 2030 and to ensure the implementation of sustainable food production systems and resilient agricultural practices.
+The rapid growth of intensive production systems as a response to increased demand for animal protein, has been estimated to increase the consumption of antimicrobials in the food animal sector by two-thirds between 2010 and 2030(9).
+This inherent conflict has to be resolved if we are to meet the indicators of SDG 2 to double the agricultural productivity by 2030 and to ensure the implementation of sustainable food production systems and resilient agricultural practices. a ban on non-therapeutic anti-biotic use, suggesting accumulated soil resistance genes could be reduced by antibiotic stewardship efforts.